TuDo-Makerspace/Octoprint-Hub/README.md

 ### Printers

-Each printer entry will create a card on the hub that displays the printer's name, a thumbnail image, and optionally a power button if a smart outlet is assigned to the printer.
+Each printer entry will create a card on the hub that displays the printer's name, a thumbnail image, and optionally a power toggle if a smart outlet is assigned to the printer.
 Here's an example entry for a printer:

 ```ini
 [anet_a8]